Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Common/README.md

 ### CommunicationTokenCredential

-`CommunicationTokenCredential` authenticates a user with Communication Services, such as Chat or Calling.
+The `CommunicationTokenCredential` object is used to authenticate a user with Communication Services, such as Chat or Calling.
 It optionally provides an auto-refresh mechanism to ensure a continuously stable authentication state during communications.

-It is up to you the developer to first create valid user tokens with the Communication Administration SDK.
-Then you use these tokens with the `CommunicationTokenCredential`.
+Depending on your scenario, you may want to initialize the `CommunicationTokenCredential` with:

+- a static token (suitable for short-lived clients used to e.g. send one-off Chat messages) or
+- a callback function that ensures a continuous authentication state (ideal e.g. for long Calling sessions).

+The tokens supplied to the `CommunicationTokenCredential` either through the constructor or via the token refresher callback can be obtained using the Azure Communication Identity library.

 ### Thread safety
 We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
 This ensures that the recommendation of reusing client instances is always safe, even across threads.